-The Proposed FY09 CIP, including contingency and inflation to FY09 dollars, is \$895.2 million for fiscal years 2004-2008, \$1,161.2 million for fiscal years 2009-2013, and net projected spending of \$890.2 million for fiscal years 2014 and beyond which is primarily driven by spending on new projects from the Master Plan.
+The Final FY09 CIP is \$1,081.4 million for fiscal years 2009-2013, and net projected spending of \$912.8 million for fiscal years 2014 and beyond which is primarily driven by spending on new projects from the Master Plan.
 The FY14-18 spending estimate will grow in future budget cycles as additional Master Plan projects are incorporated.
-The total contract spending in the Proposed FY09 CIP is \$4.9 billion, including contingency, of which \$2.7 billion has been spent through FY07.
-The Proposed FY09 CIP includes 78 projects/subphases from the Master Plan with the highest priority ratings totaling \$986.2 million.
-In the Proposed FY09 CIP, 11 projects/subphases totaling \$31.0 million were added from the Master Plan.
+The Final FY09 CIP includes 78 projects/subphases from the Master Plan with the highest priority ratings totaling \$986.2 million.

-Highlights of Project Changes from the Final FY08 CIP to the Proposed FY09 CIP
+Highlights of Project Changes from the Final FY08 CIP to the Final FY09 CIP

-The Proposed FY09 CIP represents updated spending and schedules for projects contained in the FY08 CIP and new spending on 18 new water and wastewater projects and subphases totaling \$36.7 million.
+The Final FY09 CIP represents updated spending and schedules for projects contained in the FY08 CIP and new spending on 18 new water and wastewater projects and subphases totaling \$36.7 million.
 These additional projects and subphases represent those capital initiatives outside of the FY08 CIP that staff recommend as most essential to assure reliable service to MWRA's customers.
-The Proposed FY09 CIP increased \$206.4 million above the Final FY08 CIP approved by the Board in June 2007 with the majority of the increased spending, \$140.6 million, occurring in the FY09-13 timeframe.